reversinglabs/reversinglabs-sdk-py3/README.md

 - `pull_with_timestamp`
     - Accepts a time format definition and a time value.
 Returns malware detections from the requested time
 - `pull`
     - Returns a list of malware detections since the point in time set by the set_start method.
-If the user has not previously used this method, nor has the self.set_start() method been called, it will return records starting with the current timestamp
+If the user has not previously used this method, nor has the set_start method been called, it will return records starting with the current timestamp
 - `set_start`
     - This method sets the starting time for the pull method